-One of the things that I have committed to in 2013 is writing a blog post on every new Maryland personal injury related opinion.
-Not just for you or for the blog traffic but to keep myself abreast of ever changing Maryland law.
+One thing I have committed to in 2013 is writing a blog post on every new Maryland personal injury-related opinion.
+Not just for you or for the blog traffic but to keep me abreast of ever-changing Maryland law.
 If you think I have missed a case, please let me know.

 We have four personal injury related cases so far in 2013:

 - Smith v.
 Johns Hopkins Community Physicians: New forum non conveniens opinion from the Maryland Court of Special Appeals that I can’t say I enjoyed.